This article contains subject matter, including a fictional story, that some may find upsetting. Discretion is advised.

-Sadly, Tara vanished during her daily morning ritual.
-The remnants of her Walkman were found, smashed on the side of the dusty road in Belen, New Mexico.
+Sadly, Tara vanished during her morning ritual.
+The remnants of her Walkman were found, smashed on the side of a dusty road in Belen, New Mexico.

-The Walkman pieces, like Tara herself, blew to the wind as the trail turned cold.
+The Walkman pieces, like Tara herself, blew to the wind and the trail turned cold.